 Utility Power (Rates)

-To better understand how rates work (especially demand rates), you can also check out our post about the difference between power and energy.
+To better understand how rates work, check out our post about the difference between power and energy.

 While each utility offers a unique set of rates, residential options generally belong to one of the following categories:

-Demand charge / Peak demand - this rate discounts the energy (kWh) rate in exchange for an additional charge based on the peak power (kW) demand registered for the billing period.
-As opposed to volumetric, this is a 'capacity rate', and is designed to encourage reduction of peak power during specific periods of the day.
+• Demand charge / Peak demand - this rate discounts the energy (kWh) rate in exchange for an additional charge based on the highest power (kW) demand registered for the billing period.
+As opposed to volumetric, this is called a 'capacity rate', and is designed to encourage reduction of peak power during specific periods of the day.

-Time-of-use (TOU) - this rate is similar to the demand rate, and though not currently available in our area, it is expected to be an option in the future.
+• Time-of-use (TOU) - this rate is similar to the demand rate and it is likely to become an option in the future.
 With TOU, the kWh rate adjusts for different times, such as a high rate during the daytime and a low rate during the nighttime.

 When it comes to reducing power bills with a solar power system, some rate systems are more favorable than others.
 In general, the higher the energy charge (kWh rate), the relatively greater the savings of offsetting expensive electricity with your own solar power.
 The preferred utility service rate for reducing bills with solar power is usually a standard or all-electric rate.
 Peak demand charges cannot be reduced by solar energy directly, however, you can lower demand charges by incorporating a battery system.